evershade/terraform-config-template-files/README.md

-# Template File Configuration Module for Terraform
+# Template File Configuration module for Terraform

 This Terraform module is designed to manage and configure template files for your Terraform configuration.
 It provides a flexible way to handle different types of template files including `tfvars`, `yaml`, `json`, and `tfexpr`.

 ## Features

 - Load template files from specified directories
+- Support multiple template file types: YAML, JSON, Terraform expressions (tfexpr), and Terraform variables (tfvars)
 - Convert template files to Terraform objects
-- Merge all configuration data into a single map
+- Merge configurations from multiple files into a single map
-- Group keys with prefixes
+- Validate the merged configuration to ensure:
+  - all instances of a key are mergeable
-- Ensure keys are not overwritten by duplicates
+  - keys are not duplicated and overwritten
+- Group keys with prefixes for structured access to related configuration settings

 ## Requirements